guptaanu412/example-course-specs/README.md

 as you learn something from your answer to a later question or realize that your initial plan isn't going to play out the way you first thought.

-Please use [this template](template.md) as a starting point for designing your own courses.
+Please copy [this template](template.md) to `README.md` in the root directory of your course repository and fill it in to design your own course.
 For more information,
 please see "[How to create a DataCamp course][datacamp-how]" and the other documentation on our website.